 As your patient considers the challenge to their comments, they may begin to realise how they have been limiting their progress purely from the way they talk to themselves and others.

-By expanding their thinking, they are more likely to consider the benefits of positive choices they have been offered.
+By expanding their thinking, your patient is more likely to consider the benefits of positive choices you have offered them.

 Two Words of Caution:

 1. Thinking differently, that is more positive may be difficult for some people.
-Don’t give up.
+Persist and don’t give up.

 Persist slowly and allow for processing time between treatments.
 Some patients have been in a negative, distorted thinking process for a number of years.
-It may be hard to change quickly.
+It may be hard for them to change their thinking quickly.

-As you persist you will give your patient hope.
-You will also help them make the small choices on a daily basis that will contribute to their recovery.
+As you persist you may give your patient that little bit of hope they need to make the small choices on a daily basis that will contribute to their recovery.